rakshakonanur/DL-Cardiac/README.md

 ```bash
 git pull
 ```
-3. Navigate to the parent directory (above src and clones) and update the src code using:
+3. Navigate to the parent directory DL-Cardiac (above src and clones) and update the src code using:
 ```bash
 git pull
 ```